ibm-cloud-docs/event-notifications/en-logs.md

 ## Enabling platform logs from the {{site.data.keyword.en_short}} dashboard
 {: #en-logs-service}

-placeholder for content in pipeline.
+Placeholder for content in pipeline.

 ## Enabling platform logs from the Logging dashboard
 {: #en-logs}